-The JKA Karate Club of GWU in Washington, DC practices traditional shotokan karate at the Lloyd Gym on the Mount Vernon campus of the George Washington University which is located in the Palisades
+The JKA Karate Club of GWU in Washington, DC offers lessons in traditional shotokan karate for all levels of student, including total beginners, at the Lloyd Gym on the Mount Vernon campus of the George Washington University which is located in the Palisades

 neighborhood of Northwest Washington, D.C. (off Foxhall Road).
-We are a student organization with the George Washington University and welcome GW students with no prior martial arts experience.
+You do not need to be athletic or have any prior martial arts experience.
+You also do not need to be interested in competing in tournaments to join our club.
+We are a student organization with the George Washington University and we welcome all GW students, especially those with no prior martial arts experience.

 JKA (the Japan Karate Association) was founded in 1955 with Gichin Funakoshi as its chief instructor; Sensei Funakoshi is considered the father of modern karate, after having brought

 the art from Okinawa to Japan.
 JKA shotokan karate is distinguished from other martial arts by the linearity and strength of its punches, blocks, and kicks.
 Precise techniques,